CodeChain-io/codechain-change-common-params/README.md

-# Parameter Changer
+# Change Common Params
-A static web page to create a CodeChains "ChangeParams" transaction.
+A static web page to create a CodeChains "ChangeCommonParams" transaction.